linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 **[Demo Page](https://linoscope.github.io/CAMLBOY/)**

-I included several homebrew ROMs in the demo so please try them out (I recommend _Bouncing ball_ and _Rocket Man Demo_).
-The emulator runs at 60 FPS in recent smartphones so you can also play with it in your mobile browser.
+I included several homebrew ROMs in the demo, so please try them out (I recommend _Bouncing ball_ and _Rocket Man Demo_).
+You can also play with it in your mobile browser as the emulator runs at 60 FPS on recent smartphones.

 ## Repository